 The second tier of the Cats in the Community strategy is community engagement, and as the title suggests, this is about the Club's place in and relationships with the local community.
-This tier is about relationships with the community that operates on the principle of partnership and ethically sound community investment.
+It operates on the principle of partnership and ethically sound community investment.